 Condyline works by penetrating the wart tissue and preventing the wart cells from dividing and multiplying.
 In time the the wart cells die and new tissue grows in their place.

 If condyline or Aldara are not effective, some genital warts may need to be frozen or cut off, or chemically removed by a doctor.

 Warticon is a cream that also contains podophyllotoxin – the same plant extract found in condyline.
 You put Warticon cream directly on the warts.
 Because it works best on small clusters of warts, by dissolving them and stopping them multiplying, it is normal to experience some skin irritation during treatment.

 The human papillomavirus (HPV) causes genital warts.
 Genital warts are a sexually transmitted viral skin infection.
-You do not need to have had penetrative sex to catch them, as they are passed on by skin on skin contact.
+You do not need to have had penetrative sex to catch them, as genital warts transmission occurs through skin on skin contact.
 They don’t usually hurt and they aren’t normally dangerous for your health.
 They can be unsightly though and this can cause mental upset.
 They are contagious, and so you should not have sex whilst you have them.